SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     3. To activate the trigger, push some code to the chosen repository.

-    4. Go to the `Cloud Build` page and you should see the image being build and pushed.
+    4. Go to the `Cloud Build` page and you should see the image being built and pushed.

         <figure markdown>
         ![Image](../figures/gcp_build.png){ width="800"  }